Spey Tackle & Tips

 We primarily use shooting head fly lines.
 A floating line or the new multi-density sinking lines combined with interchangeable sink tips from T-8 up to T-17 will handle most of the local fishing conditions.

 Leaders & Hooks

-I almost always use 15 lb.
+I primarily use 15 lb.
 Seaguar flourocarbon for my leaders, but at times will go up to 20 lb.
-Remember, the heavier the leader you use, the more likely it becomes that your backing will break if you hang-up on the river bottom resulting in a lost head.
-Currently all hooks must be barbless, although they may be doubles or triples.
+Remember, the heavier the leader you use, the more likely it becomes that your backing might break if you hang-up on the river bottom resulting in a lost head.
+Currently only single barbless hooks are allowed.
 To facilitate an easy catch and release, I usually use Gamakatsu or Owner single hooks.

 Bring a variety of sizes and colors as water conditions can change quickly here.
 Large tube flies in dark colors can be very effective.
 Have a couple Intruder-style flies for those deeper runs where you need to get that fly down a litte faster.
 Smaller flies in earth tone colors have their place in low water.
 Lastly if you are a traditionalist, throw in a couple Syd Glasso Spey flies, like the Sol Duc or Orange Heron.